-Hey Ed, What Is the Correct AF on a Fuel-Fired Furnace?
+Hey Ed, What Is the Correct AF on a Fire-Fueled Furnace?

-In this edition of "Hey Ed," Ed talks about the correct air flow for a fuel-fired furnace
+In this edition of "Hey Ed," Ed talks about the correct air flow for a fire-fueled furnace.

-Hey Ed, what is the correct AF on a fire fueled furnace?
-The correct AF on a furnace.
-And hey, I know what you’re thinking.
+Hey Ed, what is the correct AF on a fire-fueled furnace?
+The correct AF on a furnace, and hey, I know what you’re thinking.
 Air flow, I think everybody knows that’s what that stands for.
 Air flow on a fuel-fired furnace.
-Every manufacturer that puts out a furnace, whether it’s an oil furnace or a gas propane natural, furnace on the data plate.
+Every manufacturer puts out a furnace, whether it’s an oil furnace or a gas propane natural furnace, on the data plate.
 And I’m dating myself when I say data plate.
 They’re not plates.
-They’re probably in plates for 25 years.
+They probably haven't been plates for 25 years.
 They’re stickers.
 But on that sticker, it will tell you a range, making up numbers.
 I’m going to say 25 to 50 is what’s published inside of a furnace.
 We’re going to take the 25 and the 50.
 We’re going to add them together.
 We’re going to divide by two.
-And our target temperature rise on that furnace, based off of the guidance that you’ll find in manuals, is the middle of that temperature rise.
+And our target temperature rise on that furnace, based on the guidance that you’ll find in manuals, is in the middle of that temperature rise.
 And that’s the way I see it.

 Ed Janowiak is the Manager of HVAC Design Education at ACCA.